Providing Skilled Legal Expertise

 for 133 Years

 The objective of alimony is the continuation of a standard of living enjoyed by the parties prior to the separation and the obligation of the supporting spouse should be set at a level that would maintain that standard.
+Both parties are entitled to live a lifestyle that is as close as possible to the lifestyle they led during the marriage.

 Types of Alimony